Tuna Kush Strain | Pink Tuna Strain - Weed Republic

 Tuna Kush Strain: Indica or Sativa?

-Tuna Kush is an Indica-dominant hybrid, with about a 70/30 split leaning in the direction of indica.
+The tuna Kush strain is an Indica-dominant hybrid, with about a 70/30 split leaning in the direction of indica.
 It has an incredibly relaxing body high thanks to its indica nature, but it also has quite a nice cerebral buzz, helping users remain focused during the high.
 Its buds are covered in resin, and this makes it a very good strain for making concentrates.
-Tuna Kush is a stinky bud that has a decent flavor to go along with it.
+Pink Tuna Strain is a stinky bud that has a decent flavor to go along with it.

 Tuna Kush genetics

 As mentioned previously, the original breeders of this strain are unknown.
 What we do know is that it hails from British Columbia in Canada.
 It’s thought to simply be a phenotype or backcross of the infamous Hindu Kush strain.
 This would explain its potency and a rather strange smell.
-As such, Tuna Kush only has one strain parent, which is:
+As such, Purple tuna strain only has one strain parent, which is:

 - Hindu Kush